hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 -   [mpi4py](https://mpi4py.readthedocs.io/en/stable/mpi4py.html)
 -   [Boost.MPI](https://www.boost.org/doc/libs/1_55_0/doc/html/mpi/python.html)

-we advise to maximize core utilization before considering node expansion.
-Our [infrastructure](https://www.ugent.be/hpc/en/infrastructure) has clusters with a lot of cores, so we suggest that you first try to use all the cores on 1 node before you expand to more nodes.
+We advise to maximize core utilization before considering using multiple nodes.
+Our [infrastructure](https://www.ugent.be/hpc/en/infrastructure) has clusters with a lot of cores per node so we suggest that you first try to use all the cores on 1 node before you expand to more nodes.
+In addition, when running MPI software we strongly advise to use our [mympirun](mympirun.md) tool.

 ## Walltime issues